severi/severi.github.io/_posts/projects/personal/2015-12-01-personal_orb.markdown

 ---
 name: Location-based mobile app
-when: 12/2015-
+when: 12/2015-02/2016 & 01/2017-
 role: Programmer
-keywords:  Ionic, Ansible, Vagrant
+keywords:  React Native, Redux, Docker, Docker Compose, NodeJS, Microservices, HAProxy, Ionic, Ansible, Vagrant

 layout: col-1
 category: personal
 ---

-Currently developing an app using Ionic-framework that visualizes data based on users location.
-I have set up a development environment for the project using Vagrant and Ansible.
+Currently working on an app that visualizes data based on user's location.
+The app is developed using React Native utilizing Redux.
+The backend is implemented using NodeJS and it is utilizing Docker Compose and Microservices-architecture.